-Every day millions of parents put their children on big yellow school buses, trusting that they will be healthy and safe on their route to school.
-The fact is, however, that the 24 million kids who ride buses an average of an hour and a half every day are also being exposed to high levels of diesel exhaust that can affect their health.
+The 24 million kids who ride buses an average of 1.5 hours a day are being exposed to high levels of diesel exhaust that can affect their health.

 Posts by Erin Coughlin:

 Dentistry is the third-leading user of mercury in the United States economy and is the largest source of mercury pollution in wastewater.

 More and more animal diseases are “jumping” the species barrier to infect human beings, and the avian influenza strain H5N1 is no exception.
 According to the World Health Organization (WHO), since 2003, 170 people have contracted avian influenza H5N1, 90 of whom have died.

 Pedal-powered “pedicabs” are pollution free and a positive alternative to regular taxicabs for short-distance urban travel, but they aren’t always welcomed with open arms.

 Cape Wind Associates’ plans to build a wind farm off the coast of Cape Cod, Massachusetts have been met with heavy opposition (see “Catching the Wind,” cover story, January/February 2005).
 Offshore wind projects received a boost from the Energy Policy Act of 2005, which gave the Department of the Interior the authority to grant leases […]